mia-platform-marketplace/Node.js-Custom-Plugin-Mongo-Example/README.md

-# Node.js Hello-World Example walkthrough
+# Node.js Mongo Example walkthrough

 This walkthrough will explain you how to correctly generate a microservice to access MongoDB from the DevOps Console.